In the Church, For the Church

 |CE 8345 Biblical Leadership & Administration for the Church

 |MN 5010 TT Spiritual Disciplines and Evangelism (Campus-Based, Spring)

 Regular Interviews with Special Guests

-In class sessions with the Timothy Track cohort, the program leaders invite guest pastors or leaders on a regular basis to come and share wisdom and insight on specific topics relevant for ministry leadership.
-The selection of guest speakers changes from year to year, but each one is specifically chosen for their extensive experience, godly character, and/or unique expertise or perspective on a particular subject.
+In class sessions with the Shepherds Fellowship cohort, the program leaders invite guest pastors or leaders on a regular basis to come and share wisdom and insight on specific topics relevant for ministry leadership.
+The selection of guest speakers changes from year to year, however, we are excited that our new partnership with SEND Network means key leaders like Vance Pitman, Matt Carter, Tony Merida, and others will be participating each year.
+Additional guests are specifically chosen for their extensive experience, godly character, and/or unique expertise or perspective on a particular subject.